The CIPD is calling on organisations and government to make the right to request flexible working a day-one right.

 The CIPD’s Flex From 1st campaign aims to make access to flexible working arrangements more equal.

-While COVID-19 has driven an increase in remote working, 46% of UK employees still do not have flexible working – whether that be remote working, flexi-time, job shares, compressed hours, part-time working or other flexible working arrangements – in their current role, finds CIPD research.
-And those without access to flexible working are around twice as likely to be dissatisfied in their job, compared to those who do.
+While COVID-19 has driven an increase in remote working, CIPD research has found that 46% of UK employees still do not have access to any form of flexible working in their current role, despite the many different types of flexible working arrangements available.
+Those without access to flexible working are around twice as likely to be dissatisfied in their job, compared to those who do.

-CIPD research has clearly identified the benefits of flexible working arrangements for employers and employees: from improved wellbeing and work–life balance to greater productivity.
-Take a look at the benefits of flexible working for employers and employees.
+CIPD research has also clearly identified the benefits of flexible working arrangements for employers and employees, from improved wellbeing and work–life balance to greater productivity.
+Take a look at our glossary of flexible working terms for more information on what each type of flexible working arrangement means.

 The CIPD’s Flex From 1st campaign is encouraging employers to support flexible working for all and the right to request flexible working from day-one of employment.
 And we’re calling for a change to UK law to make flexible working requests a day-one right for all employees.
 At present, UK law states that employees can only request to work flexibly after 26 weeks of employment, with a limit of one request per 12-months.
 This needs to change.